mbattersby/coursera-getdata-034/CodeBook.md

 Variables present:
  1. subject - subject identifier as in UCI.HAR.tidy
  2. activity - activity label as in UCI.HAR.tidy
- 3. measurement - feature name from 'features.txt'
+ 3. reading - feature name from 'features.txt'
  4. mean - mean() applied to all grouped measurements

 ##Sources